bact/sentimentdemo/techdocs/instructions.md

 python preprocess.py
 ```

-The training data will be preprocessed and saved as `data/train.txt`.
+The training data will be preprocessed and saved as `train.txt`.

 Then run this command: